jsteele-ecpi/acroman/readme.md

 ```bash
 python acro.py interface -f
 ```
 Returns all entries where `interface` appears in the acronym, aliases, or description.

 ## Development Notes

 All acronym data is CRUD-ready, enabling future integration with a TUI or database backend.
 Indexes (acronym_index and category_index) ensure lightning-fast lookups.
 Aliases are automatically included in lookups — no duplicate entries required.

-⚡ Tip: Even with ~2,500 YAML lines, lookups are instantaneous due to the hash-table index.
+⚡- Even with ~2,500 YAML lines, lookups are instantaneous due to the hash-table index.

+### Road Map

+- 🛠️ **TUI-ready**: Designed to integrate seamlessly with a future terminal UI.
+- 🗂️ **Category-aware**: Each entry contains metadata like category and related acronyms.

 ## Contributing

 Fork the repository
 Make edits to acronyms.yaml or libidx.py
 Submit a pull request

-All contributions should maintain consistent YAML formatting and index-friendly structure.
+> All contributions should maintain consistent YAML formatting and index-friendly structure.

 ## License